ACCLAB/DABEST-Matlab/README.md

 ## Installation

-DABEST-Matlab can be installed either via MATLAB Central (https://www.mathworks.com/matlabcentral/fileexchange/65260-dabest-matlab) or GitHub (how to clone a repo: https://help.github.com/articles/cloning-a-repository/).
+DABEST-Matlab can be installed via MATLAB Central (https://www.mathworks.com/matlabcentral/fileexchange/65260-dabest-matlab) or GitHub (how to clone a repo: https://help.github.com/articles/cloning-a-repository/).

 ## Tutorial